syncfusion-content/document-processing-docs/Document-Processing/Word/Conversions/Word-To-PDF/NET/Word-to-pdf-settings.md

 ---
 title: Customization Settings for Word to PDF Conversion in C# | DocIO | Syncfusion
-description: Learn how to customize a settings for Word to PDF Conversion using the .NET Word (DocIO) library.
+description: Learn how to customize Word to PDF conversion using the .NET Word (DocIO) library.
 platform: document-processing
 control: DocIO
 documentation: UG